Ozone Therapy for TMJ: Can Ozone Injections Relieve Jaw Pain?

 Arthroscopy/open surgery Repair or replace damaged joint structures Significant risk; long recovery; last resort

-The gap between conservative measures (splints, meds, PT) and surgical intervention is where ozone injections are being explored.
+The gap between conservative measures (splints, medication, physical therapy) and surgery is where ozone injections are being explored.

-• Anti-inflammatory: Ozone modulates NF-kB signaling and reduces pro-inflammatory cytokines (IL-1beta, TNF-alpha) within the joint
+• Anti-inflammatory: Ozone modulates NF-kB signaling and reduces pro-inflammatory cytokines (IL-1beta, TNF-alpha) in the joint

-• Analgesic: Direct pain reduction through modulation of inflammatory mediators and endorphin release
+• Analgesic: Pain reduction through modulation of inflammatory mediators

-• Improved joint lubrication: Ozone may stimulate synovial cells to produce hyaluronic acid, improving joint mechanics
+• Improved lubrication: Ozone may stimulate synovial cells to produce hyaluronic acid

 TMJ-specific studies:

-The evidence is encouraging but limited by small sample sizes, lack of blinding, and short follow-up periods.
-We need larger RCTs with longer follow-up to confirm these findings.
+The evidence is encouraging but limited by small samples, variable blinding, and short follow-up.
+Larger, longer trials are still needed to confirm how durable the benefit is.

 Procedure Typical Cost Sessions Needed